 Serving Clients in Nebraska

-At Berry Law, we know the difference between self-defense and aggression.
-We bring decades of experience to the table and have the skill and insight necessary to help you craft a strong defense.
-Our self-defense lawyers have a proven record of success with cases just like yours.
-We also understand the importance of demonstrating that the alleged victim was actually the first aggressor.
+At Berry Law, we bring decades of experience to the table and have the skill and insight necessary to help you craft a strong defense.
+Our self-defense lawyers have a proven record of success.
+We understand the importance of demonstrating that the alleged victim was first aggressor.

 Securing legal representation promptly after being involved in a violent encounter is key to keeping your criminal case from escalating and resulting in unjust accusations and penalties.
 If you are facing criminal charges stemming from self-defense, we may be able to provide you with the representation you need.
 Contact us today to learn more.